oracle-livelabs/em-omc/oci-sql-performance-watch/sqlwatch-features/sqlwatch-features-skfy26.md

     ![Administration Page Error](./images/administrationpageerror.png " ")

-   Change the compartment to **dbmgmt** and deployment type as **External** to view the external databases as shown in the below image.
+       1. Change the compartment to **dbmgmt**
+       2. Choose deployment type as **External** to view the external databases
+       3. Expand the CDBs as shown to view all the PDBs

 	   *Note: External databases are non-OCI databases discovered using Management Agent.
 They are monitored through the Management Agent, which collects metrics, performs diagnostics, and enables lifecycle operations.*

 	![Compartment and Deployment Type Selection](./images/compartment&deploymenttype.png " ")